Sania-2000/sma-artifact-removal/README.md

 # SMA Artifact Removal

-This repository contains a Python script for artifact removal from EEG signal data related to Spinal Muscular Atrophy (SMA).
-The script detects and mitigates artifacts in EEG recordings stored as CSV files and outputs cleaned versions along with visual plots.
+This repository contains a Python script for artifact removal from signal data related to Spinal Muscular Atrophy (SMA).

 ## Features